 - Development of a common language

-- Understanding of core problems in IT Product and Software Development
+- Understanding of core problems in Product Development

 - Professional introduction and establishment of Agile techniques